How to Plan a Florida Family Reunion

 By Lauren Tjaden

 The Sunshine State is an obvious choice for a family reunion.
 After all, Florida offers 825 miles of beaches, fabulous theme parks and endless adventures, all sure to keep your whole gang smiling.
-Here’s how to plan the perfect get-together:
+Here’s how to plan the perfect Florida family reunion.

 If sweet and simple is appealing to you, and your family isn’t too scattered, you have several easy solutions.